Traffic Light Recognition Failures: Backup Systems Explained

 Infrastructure backups that reduce single points of failure

-Hardening controllers and detectors buys large safety returns at vulnerable intersections.
+Hardening controllers and detectors brings large safety returns at vulnerable intersections.

-• Power protection: fit surge arrestors and a small UPS (500–2,000 VA) to hold controllers long enough to switch to generator or manual control; UPS cost ranges with capacity, so prioritize heavily trafficked sites.
+• Power protection: fit surge arrestors and a small UPS (500–2,000 VA) to hold controllers long enough to switch to the generator or manual control; UPS cost ranges with capacity, so prioritize trafficked sites heavily.

 • Detector diversity: combine inductive loops with video and radar in high-exposure locations; detector diversity lowers total downtime from any single mode failure.